- The annual base salary when in Australia starts from $92,705 per annum.

-As a Communications Technical Officer (CTO), you will carry out routine and complex telecommunications maintenance.
+As a Communications Technical Officer (CTO) with the Australian Antarctic Division (AAD), you will carry out routine and complex telecommunications maintenance.
 You will also make repairs and operate communications equipment.
 You may install or assist with the installation of complex telecommunications systems.

 CTOs are under the supervision of the Senior Communications Technical Officer (SCTO) whilst on station.
 You will work together as a team to manage workload and tasks in support of operational and technical priorities.